Health Care Guide Information

 Malignant: if cancer spreads to other parts of the body or system.

-Tumor: Abnormal growth of tissues or accumulation of cancer cells form a hard mass.
+Tumor: Abnormal growth of tissues or accumulation of cancer cells forms a hard mass.

 Chemotherapy: The medication for the treatment of cancer.